gambitproject/gambit/doc/tools.liap.rst

 .. cmdoption:: -n

    Specify the number of starting points to randomly generate.
-Ignored if `-s` is given.
+   Mutually exclusive with :option:`-s`.

 .. cmdoption:: -i